snowplow/advanced-analytics-web-accelerator/content/tracking/tracking_3.md

 Whilst the tracking set-up provides event data on user **actions** at a specific point in time, **context** describes the setting in which an event takes place.
 To describe the context of an event, we need to define and capture individual **entities**.
 For example:

 - The user performing an action
-- The web page the action occured on
+- The web page the action occurred on
 - A product that has been interacted with

 Together, these entities make up the context of an event.